This post may contain affiliate links. Please read our disclosure policy.

 Notes

 Make ahead of time.
-Place cooled (or baked) loaves in large resealable plastic bags for 2–3 days.
+Place baked and cooled loaves in large resealable plastic bags for 2โ€“3 days.
 Storing in the refrigerator will extend the shelf life by a few days.
 You can also wrap each bowl in plastic wrap and then in foil to freeze for up to 3 months.
 Thaw at room temperature before cutting and using.
 You can warm them up in the oven after thawing as well.

 Dip bowls.
-I usually divide the dough into six pieces to make bread bowls, and they are the perfect serving size for my family.
+We usually divide the dough into six pieces to make bread bowls, and they are the perfect serving size for my family.
 But you can also divide the dough into fourths for larger bowls to hold a dip, or if you just want a bigger portion size for your soup bowls.

-For a crisp, shiny finish.
-Make an egg wash by beating 1 egg with 1 tablespoon milk in a bowl.
+For a crisp, shiny finish.ย Make an egg wash by beating 1 egg with 1 tablespoon milk in a bowl.
 Use a pastry brush to coat the top of each ball of dough right before you score an x on top.
 For extra crispness, brush again with egg wash halfway during the bake time.

 Nutrition